aranggitoar/interlinear-bible-simple-editor/README.md

 need you to compile from source!

+## **Development**
+Run the same commands as for running the application on your desktop temporarily.
+Start modifying the source, save them, and you'll see the application updated automatically.

 ## **Improvements**
 List of things to be improved.
 1. Add documentation as a comment for every function and components.